 10. Consider Public Transportation

-Getting around Ireland by public transportation is quite doable and often a lot cheaper than renting a car.
+Getting around Ireland by public transportation is quite doable and often a lot cheaper than renting a car, and is something you should definitely think about as you're planning a vacation to Ireland.

 11. Go for Mid-Range Accommodation